 Social Support Service

-The Craft Group meets every Thursday morning to create a range of projects and enjoy a chat and morning tea.
+The Craft Group meets every second Friday at Wontama to create a range of projects and enjoy a chat.

-The Men’s Group meets fortnightly on Fridays, and enjoys gardening, cooking, bus trips and lunch.
+The Men’s Group meets fortnightly on Thursdays to enjoy activities including bus trips and lunch.

-Every Tuesday the Choices at Home bus heads out with a small group to explore local, regional and metropolitan sites.
+Every Tuesday and Thursday the Choices at Home bus heads out with a small group to explore local, regional and metropolitan sites.

 Yoga is held every Monday morning.
 Participants can join in, either standing or sitting in a chair.